 The science of behavior focuses a lot on reinforcement; it’s one of the basic principles.
 Technically speaking, reinforcement is when something happens after a behavior which increases that behavior in the future.
 All children want their parents praise and attention, so when you see your child doing something right – praise them for it!
 Catch them being good.
 The more you recognize and point out those good things, the more they will occur.
 Specific praise is even better, for example, “Hey Sally, I noticed how you shared your new toy with your sister and waited patiently for your turn.”
 Reinforcement can also occur with tangible rewards or activities.
-For example, “Hey Joe, nice job cleaning your room, here is your allowance/screen time.”
+For example, “Hey Joe, nice job cleaning the basement, lets order from your favorite restaurant tonight.”
 The key to effective reinforcement is to deliver something desirable immediately after the behavior you want to see more of.

 Increase the Ratio of Positives

 All humans perform better in relationships and at work when they get more positive interactions than negative.

 Research shows the ideal ratio is 5:1.
 Pay attention to what your ratio is and make a goal to increase the positives.
 If you find yourself dishing out demands and criticism to your child, flip that ratio by increasing the positives.
 Positive interactions can be verbal (find the good and praise it), or nonverbal- be generous with your smiles, hugs and affection.
 A simple challenge I love giving parents is to see how many times per day you can make your child laugh.